Dutch resistance: Churches

 The Reformed churches and the Catholic churches joined together in resisting Nazi occupation.
 The Netherlands was about 48 percent Reformed churches and 36 percent Catholic churches at that time.
 Previous to the war the split between the Reformed churches and Catholic churches was profound.
 The resistance brought the churches together in their common struggle.
 In 1941, they jointly condemned the government's laws and actions, and formed ecumenical bonds that denounced anti-Semitism in all its forms.
 Many Catholic and Reformed churches became the centre of resistance activities in all but name.
-The clergy also paid a high price: Forty-three reformed clergy were killed and forty-six Catholic priest lost their lives.
+The clergy also paid a high price: Forty-three reformed clergy were killed and forty-six Catholic priests lost their lives.

 Both denominations cooperated with many illegal organizations and made funds available, for instance, to save Jewish children.
 Many priests and ministers were arrested and deported; some died, such as Carmelite priest Titus Brandsma, a professor of philosophy and an early outspoken critic of Nazism, who eventually succumbed to illness in Dachau concentration camp, and Father Raskin, a priest in the CICM Missionaries, who operated under the codename Leopold Vindictive 200 and was beheaded by the Gestapo on 18 October 1943.
 Monseigneur De Jong, archbishop of Utrecht, was a steadfast leader of the Catholic community and an opponent of the German occupiers.
 The Catholic stance on the protection of converted Jews, among others Edith Stein, a philosopher who was then also a nun in a Dutch convent, led to special prosecution of those Jews, sister Stein being deported.
 After the war, captured documents showed that the Germans feared the role of the churches, especially when Catholics and Protestants worked together.